humdrum-tools/humdrum-notation-plugin/index.md

-Another useful filtering tool used in this example is the <a target="_blank" href="http://doc.verovio.humdrum.org/filters/autobeam">autobeam</a> tool, which connected eighth notes together by quarter-note durations based on the key signature.
+Another useful filtering tool used in this example is the <a target="_blank" href="http://doc.verovio.humdrum.org/filters/autobeam">autobeam</a> tool, which connected the eighth notes together by quarter-note durations based on the key signature.
 In this case the tools are used in separate filter lines, but they can be given on the same line like this: